Japan–Korea Undersea Tunnel: Notable supporters

 Former South Korean President Lee Myung-bak, who was inaugurated as president in February 2008, expressed a willingness to consider the project, unlike his immediate predecessor, Roh Moo-hyun.
 Former Japanese Defence Minister and long-term Diet member Seishiro Etō was quoted after a meeting with other interested lawmakers from various parties: "This is a dream-inspiring project" and "We'd like to promote it as a symbol of peace-building."
 Japanese legislators stated that the tunnel could "one day allow passengers to travel by rail from Tokyo to London."

 Other South Korean presidents who have publicly supported the fixed-link include Roh Tae-woo and Kim Dae-jung.
-Japan's former finance minister, Masajuro Shiokawa, discussed the economic stimulus benefits of large infrastructure programs such as the Channel Tunnel in light of the grave economic crisis that his country and the region was experiencing in 2009.
+Japan's former finance minister, Masajuro Shiokawa, discussed the economic stimulus benefits of large infrastructure programs such as the Channel Tunnel in light of the grave economic crisis that his country and the region were experiencing in 2009.

 Former Ministers of Justice Daizo Nozawa, the president of the Japan–Korea Tunnel Research Institute, and Kim Ki-Chun, a former executive member of the Korea-Japan Parliamentarians Union, have been significant supporters of the project: "any engineering challenges [to building the tunnel] can be met with present technology."
 They cautioned, however, "Far more daunting is the historic psychological barrier between the two countries.
 There is no better way to bring people together than to engage them in a project requiring all their efforts."

-Similarly, Professor Shin Jang-cheol of Soongshil University in Korea has promoted the project by stating that "the tunnel will stimulate business, ease tension and promote political stability in East Asia.
+Similarly, Professor Shin Jang-cheol of Soongsil University in Korea has promoted the project by stating that "the tunnel will stimulate business, ease tension, and promote political stability in East Asia.
 It will also have a positive impact on the reunification of the Korean Peninsula."
 Shin further commented on the project's positive aspects by noting that it would encourage a joint free-trade zone by improving the region's general transportation infrastructure.

 A noted longtime proponent of the tunnel project was South Korea's Sun Myung Moon, the late Korean founder who led the worldwide Unification Church.
 Moon proposed a "Great Asian Highway" as early as November 1981 at the 10th International Conference of the Unity of the Sciences and helped establish several related committees over the next three years.
 Moon helped create the International Highway Construction Corporation (IHCC) in April 1982 to build the tunnel project and other transportation infrastructures and was motivated by the project's potential for promoting international harmony and world peace.